MeeFoundation/docs/src/Concepts.md

 #### Protocol

-A communication protocol used between the agent and an endpoint provided by an Other party
+A communication protocol used between the agent and an endpoint provided by another party

 #### Subject